bestia-dev/cargo_crev_web/README.md

 No other type of documentation is so useful as this.
 It works only in VSCode.
 I made an export to md utility because is so much easier to distribute the md file around.

+## javascript Click to Copy

+I used <https://clipboardjs.com/> for Click to Copy.
+For tooltips I used <https://chrisbracco.com/a-simple-css-tooltip/>

 ## ideas

 The same web server can easily run on the local machine of the developer.